voldemortX/pytorch-auto-drive/README.md

 ### Currently supported datasets:

-PASCAL VOC 2012 (Deeplab 10582 trainaug version, I don't think I have the right to distribute this dataset, so just get the images yourself); Cityscapes.
+PASCAL VOC 2012 (Deeplab 10582 *trainaug* version, I don't think I have the right to distribute this dataset, so just get the images yourself).

+Cityscapes.

 ### Currently supported models:

-ResNet-101 backbone:

-DeeplabV3, DeeplabV2, FCN
+ResNet-101 backbone: DeeplabV3, DeeplabV2, FCN

+Specialized real-time backbone: ERFNet

-(You can of course also use the ResNet-50 backbone in torchvision by simply calling a different function or other models by using the most recent torchvision implementation)
+(You can of course also use other backbones in torchvision by simply calling a different function or other models by using the most recent torchvision implementation)

-### Performance (averaged)
+### Performance (ImageNet pre-training, averaged across 3 runs)

 | model | mixed precision? | Dataset | mIoU (%) |
 | :---: | :---: | :---: | :---: |